2029 Asian Winter Games: Selection of Neom as original host

-Construction delays and potential withdrawal
+Construction delays and withdrawal

-On 22 August 2025, it was reported that Trojena was suffering from construction delays and increasing budget deficits, and may potentially not be complete in time for the Games.
-Saudi officials have considered holding back hosting until 2033, once construction is complete.
+On 22 August 2025, it was reported that Trojena was suffering from construction delays and increasing budget deficits, and may not have potentially been complete in time for the Games.
+Saudi officials had considered holding back hosting until 2033, once construction was complete.
 One of the contractors for Trojena, Eversendai Corporation Bhd, acknowledged that the company and its workers were under early-stage challenges, potentially leading to delays if not worked around.
-Despite this, the Olympic Council of Asia has stated that work was advancing "on schedule", and was "pleased with the strong progress being made", and was monitoring the "on-schedule work from the local organising committee".
+Despite this, the Olympic Council of Asia had stated that work was advancing "on schedule", and was "pleased with the strong progress being made", and was monitoring the "on-schedule work from the local organising committee".

-If Trojena is not planned to be complete in time, the Olympic Council of Asia had contacted the Korean Sport & Olympic Committee of the possibility of replacing Neom as host of the 2029 Games.
+Originally, if Trojena was not planned to be complete in time, the Olympic Council of Asia had contacted the Korean Sport & Olympic Committee of the possibility of replacing Neom as host of the Games.
 Gangwon Province in South Korea has previously hosted the 1999 Asian Winter Games, the 2018 Winter Olympics and the 2024 Winter Youth Olympics.
-The Chinese Ministry of Foreign Affairs has offered support, possibly indicating intent to replace Neom as host.
+The Chinese Ministry of Foreign Affairs had offered support, possibly indicating intent to replace Neom as host.
 Harbin in China hosted the most recent Asian Winter Games in 2025.
+Eventually, on 2 February 2026, the Olympic Council of Asia announced that Almaty would replace Neom as host.